1. Home>

 Dormirse in the Indicative Past Perfect

 The Indicative Past Perfect of dormirse is used to talk about actions that happened before another action in the past.
-For example, "me había dormido", meaning "I had slept".
+For example, "me había dormido", meaning "I had fallen asleep".

 In Spanish, the Indicative Past Perfect is known as "El Pretérito Pluscuamperfecto".